metabrainz/picard-docs/troubleshooting/troubleshooting.rst

 ----------------------------------------------

 For many bugs, it helps developers to have a log from Picard.
 You can see the log by going to :menuselection:`"Help --> View Log"`.
-You can also get a full debug log (better because it contains more detailed information) by starting Picard with `-d` as a command-line argument.
+You can also get a full debug log (better because it contains more detailed information) by starting Picard with :option:`-d` as a command-line argument.
 If you're using Windows, you can change your shortcut's Target (:menuselection:`right click shortcut -->
 Properties`) to::